 I think ‘training away’ is the right thing to do when out walking and with Border Collies, this is relatively straightforward to do.
 In the home environment, there may be times when it is easier to remove the temptation, rather than have to ‘train away’ all day long.
 So if you have other animals, such as chickens, or rabbits, you may find your collie becoming obsessed with watching them all day long, waiting for a chance to herd them.
 This might be OK, if you don’t mind them being obsessive and you think the animals are safe.
 Or you might need to keep them physically apart.

-Cats are another animal that a herding dog likes to go for.
-You will need to pay attention to your dog if they think they can herd the cat, and again, distract and reward for non-chasing.
+Cats are another animal that a herding dog likes to chase.
+You will need to pay attention to your dog if they think they can chase the cat, and again, distract and reward for non-chasing.
 It takes time, but it is perfectly possible for a cat to live happily with dogs.